 Then the whole shebang is topped (if you wish!) with pepitas, which are roasted and hulled pumpkin seeds.
 Seriously seek these out – they are amazing (I love this brand).
 And if you are someone like me who is allergic to nuts, these can be a terrific allergy-free addition to all kinds of soups and salads and even pestos,

 This fall-winter salad includes roasted fennel, cooked with a dusting of Parmesan, plus spinach, arugula and red onion in a lemony vinaigrette.Tweet This

-Here is the Spinach Salad with Roasted Fennel alongside Brussels Sprouts, Pecorino and Apple Salad and Green Salad with Roasted Butternut Squash, Pears, and Goat Cheese (recipes coming soon, promise!).
+Here is the Spinach Salad with Roasted Fennel alongside Brussels Sprouts, Pecorino and Apple Salad and Green Salad with Roasted Butternut Squash, Pears, and Goat Cheese.
 Hard to choose right?
 In a perfect world, maybe you make more than one.
 Or just keep these others in mind for the future.

 Roasted Vegetables in Salads

 Summer salads kind of make themselves, but cold weather salads take thought, and can actually be more interesting.
 You can also take this as an invitation to consider adding leftover roasted vegetables to other leafy green salads.
 I love the textural contrast, and cooked vegetables make green salads feel instantly more robust, even main course-worthy.